CBP Releases Memorial Day Holiday Weekend Travel Advisory

 U.S. lawful permanent residents are reminded that their I-551 form is acceptable for land and sea travel into the U.S.

 Frequent cross-border travelers are encouraged to obtain a radio frequency identification (RFID)-enabled travel document such as a U.S. Passport Card, Enhanced Driver’s License/Enhanced Identification Card or Trusted Traveler Program card (Global Entry, NEXUS, SENTRI or FAST) to expedite their entry and make crossing the border more efficient.
-Each land port of entry has a READY lane to process RFI enabled cards for smoother travel.

 With the holiday, travelers should expect increased traffic at border crossings and are reminded of a few simple steps they can employ when crossing the border.